codefresh-io/docs.codefresh.io/_docs/learn-by-example/nodejs/react.md

 {% endraw %}
 {% endhighlight %}

 Notice that for demonstration purposes we uses node 11 for the tests, and node 8 for the packaging.
-Normally you should should use the same version of node/Yarn for all your steps, but Codefresh pipelines are flexible on version of tools.
+Normally you should use the same version of node/Yarn for all your steps, but Codefresh pipelines are flexible on version of tools.

 Even when you don't create a Docker image, Codefresh still caches your workspace volume.
 This means that `node_modules` are downloaded only once.
 All subsequent builds will be much faster.